Keyword strategies are a tricky business.

 One of the classic uses of Google Trends is viewing historical keyword data.

 Many keyword trackers will show you an average of how many times a keyword is searched per month.
+This is essential in keyword research review where you can determine which terms have the greatest impact on your performance in organic search results.

 However, Google Trends can show you historical data back to 2004 — you can see specific trends over a span of years to answer questions like: